-The on-ground operations at airports present additional opportunities for emission reductions for aviation.
+The on-ground operations at airports present additional opportunities for emissionemissions reductions for aviation.
 Typical aircrafts include an auxiliary power unit (APU) which is a small turbine engine that starts the aircraft main engines and powers the electrical systems on the aircraft when the main engines are off.
 Requirements for switching to the on-board rechargeable batteries as the power supply, it would reduce the usage of the gas turbine APU and hence emissions.
-Taxiing is another on-ground operation where emissions can be reduced through reduced power during taxiing, improved taxi-time, and the use of new technologies such as Taxi-bot.
-Taxi-bot is utilized during pushback operations and allows immediate taxiing with the engines stopped eliminating bottlenecks in the gate area while also eliminating emissions from the main engines.
-CARB would petition and/or advocated to the U.S. EPA to require zero emission on-ground operation at California airports.
+Taxiing is another on-ground operation where emissions can be reduced through reduced power during taxiing, improved taxi-time, and the use of new technologies-such-as-Taxi-bot.
+Taxi-bot-is utilized-during pushback operations-and allows immediate taxiing with the engines stopped eliminating bottlenecks in the gate area while also eliminating emissions from the main engines...
+CARB would petition and/or advocated advocate to-the U.S. EPA to require zero emission on-ground operation at California airports to achieve the needed NOx emissions reductions for the South Coast in 2037.